-In the midst of gale warnings, waves towering at 12 feet, and wind speed that reaches up to 40 knots, hardcore surfers pack their boards and put on their winter wetsuits to prepare for the wildest swells they’d surf for the day.
+In the midst of gale warnings, waves towering at 12 feet, and wind speed peaking some scary miles per hour, hardcore surfers pack their boards and put on their winter wetsuits to prepare for the wildest swells they’d surf for the day.
 Other people might avoid getting near the sea during this time, but for the adrenaline junkies who crave excitement and adventure, it’s the perfect time to jump on and ride the waves.
+So just what is a gale warning?

-But as exhilarating as it may seem, surfing in this condition can become a dangerous scenario that could lead to drowning and death.
+But as exhilarating as it may seem, surfing in these conditions can become a dangerous scenario that could lead to drowning and death.
+Surfing in these conditions can be comparable at times to that of a tropical cyclone.

-The ideal wind speed and force of offshore winds for surfing averages at 20-25 mph depending on location.
-Any stronger than that will mean splashes of sea spray and erratic waves that can be fatal if you’re a beginner who’s not used to this kind of surfing.
+The ideal wind speed and force of offshore winds for surfing averages at 20-25 miles per hour depending on location.
+Any stronger than that will mean a storm warning, hazardous conditions and splashes of sea spray and erratic waves that can be fatal if you’re a beginner who’s not used to this kind of surfing.

 For this reason, forecast agencies such as the National Weather Service issue an alert known as ‘gale warnings’ to warn certain areas of occurring and potential gale winds with speed that averages from 34 to 47 knots.
-This allows mariners and people living near the sea to take safety precautions, such as staying away from the sea or lakes during this time.
+This allows surfers, mariners and people living near the sea to take safety precautions, such as staying away from the sea or lakes during this time.
+Forecast agencies will alert when a developing gale is approaching, when the gale warning remains, and throughout as the warning remains in effect.

 Whether you’re a surfer or just a curious mind, in this article you’ll learn more about different kinds of alert warnings, safety measures you can take, and real stories about people who brave the waves in gale-force conditions.
 Let’s get started!